Opinion Polarization by Learning from Social Feedback: Modeling Opinion Polarization

 The second type of models capable of explaining polarization is based on psychological work on persuasion and attitude change \citep{Fishbein1963investigation,Lord1979biased,Petty1981personal,Ajzen2001nature}.
 Persuasion models generally assume that communication partners exchange arguments about the object on which an attitude is formed and that new arguments are learned from an interaction partner if they are in support of an agents view.
 The model by \cite{Maes2013differentiation} is based on an explicit representation of attitudes borrowed from expectancy-value theory which treats an attitude as a weighted combination of a set of pro- and con-arguments regarding certain aspects of the issue under discussion (see also \cite{Urbig2005dynamics} for an early related model).
 Their so-called >>argument-communication theory of bi-polarization<< posits a mechanism for the co-evolution of arguments and the associated weights with the latter encoding a limited capacity to process all arguments at once.
 That is, only a subset of arguments is considered to be relevant and recently discussed issues play a more important role.
 At each time step, two agents are chosen at random with a probability that is proportional to the similarity of their attitudes (opinion homophily).
 In the interaction, the first agent adopts a randomly chosen argument from its interaction partner (positive social influence).
-The larger homophily is, the larger is the likeliness that the adopted argument speaks in favor of their own attitude, and if the similarity in attitudes of both agents came about by different argument subsets (due to the recency weightings) it becomes likely that a new supportive argument is learned.
-As a result, the model leads to a process where agents with a similar attitude mutually reinforce that attitude by the exchange of supportive arguments.\footnote{It is worth noticing that there is a branch in theoretical biology which proposed very similar mechanisms to model sympatric speciation (bi-modular distribution of phenotypes) by assortative mating (individuals preferentially mate with similar individuals).
+The larger homophily, the more likely an agent with a similar opinion will be selected as interaction partner.
+As the similarity in attitudes of both agents may come about by different subsets of arguments (those that are currently relevant), the focal agent is likely to receive an argument in favor of his own attitude from that partner.
+As a result, the model leads to a process where agents with a similar attitude mutually reinforce that attitude by the exchange of supportive arguments.\footnote{It is worth noticing that there is a branch in theoretical biology which proposed very similar mechanisms to model sympatric speciation (bimodal distribution of phenotypes) by assortative mating (individuals preferentially mate with similar individuals).
 See \citep{Kondrashov1998origin} and references therein.
 Some aspects of the relation between these models and models of opinion dynamics have been discussed in \citep[Chapter 8]{Banisch2016springer}.}